 These motors previously shipped with red and blue leads that extended approximately 12.5 cm (5″) from the back of the motor, but we began transitioning to shipping units with shorter red and black leads (approximately 5 cm, or 2″) in November 2019.
-All units with a 26:1 gear ratio version is still in the process of transitioning, so you could receive either lead length in your order.
+The 700:1 gear ratio version is still in the process of transitioning, so you could receive either lead length in your order.
 All other versions are already shipping with the new, shorter leads.
 These leads are pre-stripped and unterminated (i.e. they do not end in a connector).

 The micro plastic gearmotor’s output shaft is compatible with our 14 mm wheels.
 We do not have any brackets for this gearmotor, and it does not have any mounting holes, but its compact size makes it easy to fasten with tape or glue.
 Alternatively, since this gearmotor is nearly the same size as a 1/4″ fuse, it can be mounted using standard 1/4″ (6 mm) fuse clips, which can be found at places like Radio Shack and Digi-Key.